ArtemKohanenko/MarvelDatabase/README.md

 # General info

 This project is being developed as part of a course from Effective.
-This is frontend application that provides information about Marvel heroes.
+This is frontend application that provides information about Marvel heroes and comics. `https://developer.marvel.com` is used to recieve data.

 ## Technologies